5 Things to Know Before Outsourcing to a Property Management Virtual Assistant

 When you want to source a property management virtual assistant, perhaps the most important step you take is researching the credibility of the company that actually outsources property management virtual assistants.
 Such research should be about how that outsourcing company advertises and recruits suitable virtual assistants for the property management industry.
-ShoreAgents is one such company that makes sure their recruiting practices are not only top-notch but can also withstand the test of time.
-ShoreAgents wants to create a long-term partnership with the property management company that hires the property management virtual assistant.
+The outsourcing company must create a long-term partnership with the property management company that hires the property management virtual assistant.
 And to achieve this goal, they need to find the right virtual assistant for you.
 This includes conducting multiple interviews with candidates, pre-testing, assessments, verification of the virtual assistant’s credentials, and selecting only the best of the best.

-Adding to their professional recruiting practices, they have joined forces with Jo-Anne Oliveri to help identify suitable property management virtual assistants.
+Adding to their professional recruiting practices, it would need support from Jo-Anne Oliveri to help identify suitable property management virtual assistants.
 Jo-Anne has over 30 years of experience at all levels of property management and now runs her own business, ireviloution.
 As a result, ppVA was created with the purpose of recruiting, training, and placing quality property management virtual assistants with the right property management businesses.